 Luther said, “a simple layman armed with Scripture is greater than the mightiest pope without it.”

 The Spread of Protestant Sects

-Because of the Protestant conviction in individual right of the faithful to have a personal relationship with God and interpret the Bible for themselves, many Protestant denominations have grown out of Luther’s original teachings, each following its own individual doctrine.
+Because of the Protestant conviction in individual rights of the faithful to have a personal relationship with God and interpret the Bible for themselves, many Protestant denominations have grown out of Luther’s original teachings, each following their own individual doctrine.